 3.2 Notable Features

 The Telugu orthography superficially appears as a series of circles and semi-circles.
 Most consonants carry a tick mark called Talakattu.
 The writing system is classified as abugida type that employs alpha-syllabaries.
 The alphabet consists of vowels, consonants and modifiers.
-Each of these vowels and consonants have one or more secondary allographs.
+Each of these vowels and consonants has one or more secondary allographs.
 The secondary allographs always appear as dependent symbols on the first character of a syllable.
 Each syllable is formed of a single standalone vowel or one or more consonants.
 Each of these consonants may occur with an inherent vowel or modified by a secondary vowel.
 A Consonant cluster may be formed with a single standalone character followed by one or more secondary forms of consonants.
-The order of composition of syllabaries do not match with the reading order.
+The order of composition of syllabaries does not match with the reading order.
 There are rules to learn to read orthographic sequences into phonetic sequences whether simple or complex syllables.

 3.3 The Telugu (తెలుగు) Language